BennyTheDev/pipe-specs/README.md

 "[ID]": the arbitray ID for the ticker from 0 - 9999 as unsigned integer.
 "0" semantically signals that there is no ID assigned (note that ticker:ID must be unique).

-"[OUTPUT]": the index as unsigned integer of the output containing the address/pubkey of the beneficary.
+"[OUTPUT]": the index as unsigned integer of the output containing the address/pubkey of the beneficiary.

 "[TRANSFER AMOUNT]": The amount to transfer as string.

-If the transfer amount does not exceed the account's balances, the transfer amount is being credited to the beneficary as assigned in each quadruple's [OUTPUT].
+If the transfer amount does not exceed the account's balances, the transfer amount is being credited to the beneficiary as assigned in each quadruple's [OUTPUT].

 A transaction containing this function, must be assigned to a beneficiary address as described in General Rules.